Why do you need to set goals?

 Why is achievability important and why is it so difficult to pinpoint?
 The question is often motivation.
 We, by nature, tend to set either really super safe goals or pipe dream goals.
 Safe goals, goals that can be accomplished with little or no effort, are often set by folks who are just going through the motions in business.

-Goals are the foundation of a business.
+Goals are the foundation of your business.

 Without goals you don't have a direction to take.